 #9.
 Angeles National Forest

+As one of the best places to visit in San Bernadino, California.
 Adventure seekers will enjoy hiking and mountain biking through Angeles National Forest.
 The forest is home to hundreds of miles of trails that wind past stunning views.

 In addition, campers can explore a variety of spots within Malibu Creek State Park.
 Many come here for rock climbing, horseback riding, and kayaking on Lake Hughes, though there are numerous picnic spots.